Overview

 Frequently Asked

-What holds my thumb in place afterward?
+What holds the thumb in place once the bone is removed?

 Further Reading